jonjohnson34/collegepool/README.md

 TO DO's

 	AFTER SIGNING IN
-		- set the picks page to only allow 3 locked games
+		- set the picks page to only allow 3 locked games (Done)
 		- make sure all games are filled out.

 		- after picks redirect to page with everyones picks.
+(Done)
-			- create page with everyones picks laid out names vertically and picks horziontaly
+			- create page with everyones picks laid out names vertically and picks horziontaly (Done)
 			- only show picks that have been submitted.
+(Done)

 		- don't allow anyone to submit picks twice in one week
 			- add the week you are choosing to the submit form.